nebari-dev/nebari/docs/source/05_reference/02_system_maintenance.md

 ## Common Modifications

-### Modifying docker images: jupyterlab, jupyterhub, dask-worker
+### Modifying docker images: jupyterlab, jupyterhub, dask-workers

 The docker images used for dask-worker and jupyterlab user environments are pulled from a docker container registry.
 The images